Cloudlagom/terraform-aws-access-role/README.md

 2. Verify you have sufficient IAM permissions
 3. Make sure you're using the correct external ID from Cloudtrim
 4. Check that you're in the correct AWS region
+5. Verify you're using a stable version of the module (e.g., ?ref=v1.0.1)

 ## Support